spacemeshos/testnet-guide/FAQ/testnet_faq.md

 ## Can I use a VPS/VM?

 As long as it meets the [minimum requirements](requirements.md), yes.
 But we discourage users from doing so unless they are already using the VPS/VM for some other purpose as well.

-## Can you transfer the node's sync status from one machine to another?

-In theory it should work fine.
-You just need to copy the database directory (the one specified on the command line with --datadir or -d), and the wallet file.
-It's more likely to work on the same platform (e.g., Linux to Linux) and is not guaranteed to work across platform (e.g., Windows to Linux) - but it might work cross-platform too.